Economic development of South Asia b) major sectors & the internationa

 - Term 2

-As with Part A, the objective in this course is to provide an advanced understanding of the working of the economies of South Asia and of relevant contemporary economic issues.
-This course carries forward the treatment provided in Part A, by disaggregating to the level of individual sectors and considering the relationships with the global economy.
+As with Economic Development of South Asia a) The Macroeconomy (15PECC026), the objective in this course is to provide an advanced understanding of the working of the economies of South Asia and of relevant contemporary economic issues.
+This course carries forward the treatment provided in Economic Development of South Asia a) The Macroeconomy (15PECC026), by disaggregating to the level of individual sectors and considering the relationships with the global economy.
 Topics covered include: debates on the impact of colonialism on contemporary South Asia; the role of the state in post-colonial economic development and the contemporary concern with good governance and the investment climate; the impact of patron-client relationships on economic performance, agriculture and the agrarian question, including land reform and technical change; industrialisation and the industrial sector including the regulatory framework, the debate on growth, stagnation and restructuring, the role of industrial policy before and after liberalization and growth after liberalization.

 Objectives and learning outcomes of the course